fluffynuts/synchronous-promise/README.md

 # synchronous-promise
 TL;DR: A prototypical animal which looks like an A+ Promise but doesn't defer immediately, so can run synchronously, for testing.
+Technically, this makes it *not* A+ compliant, since part of the A+ spec is that resolution be asynchronous.

+This means that I unfortunately can't run the official tests at [https://github.com/promises-aplus/promises-tests](https://github.com/promises-aplus/promises-tests).
+As such, I rely on issue reports from users and welcome contributions.

 ### Why?
-The standard ES6 Promise (and many others) push the promise logic to the background immediately, departing from the mechanisms employed in years past by promise implementations in libraries such as jQuery and Q.
+The standard ES6 Promise (and any others which *are* A+ compliant) push the promise logic to the background immediately, departing from the mechanisms employed in years past by promise implementations in libraries such as jQuery and Q.